bakgaard/Stories/AdrexTheEngineer/Chapter1.md

 "My name is Yurgunn Hammerbrewer, shortened to 'Hammer', and this..." she said just as Adrex opened the door to the store.
 "- is my associate, Adrex Scalanduur, shortened to 'Scale'" she finished.

-In the store stood a dark elf in an elegant, purple, silk robe, highly contrasted by his long, blond hair which slid down behind his ears, just below the shoulders.
+In the store stood a dark elf in an elegant, purple silk robe, highly contrasted by his long, blond hair which slid down behind his ears to just below the shoulders.
 As he turned around, the robe revealed a leather armor with a chitinous insect-like pattern beneath it - something only soldiers would wear.

 As his eyes met Adrex', the dark elf's sly smile dropped immediately - oh, how Adrex hated it.
 It had been twenty years since the event, and people still associated him with dragons, and of cause everyone could see he wasn't a dragon, but instead of associating him with Bahamut, they for some reason all thought '*that is Tiamat's doing*'.
 And they would come with accusations of it being his, and his race', fault that the Chroma Conclave showed up - that the dragonborns had somehow preyed for it to happen.